SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/hdi-container-administration/README.md

 [<img src="./images/hdi_group_180.png" width="500" />](./images/hdi_group_180.png)

 5.12.
-You can scroll through the list of permissions, and will see that your user can now e.g., export and import all HDI Containers in this Container Group.
+You can scroll through the list of permissions and will see that your user can now e.g., export and import all HDI Containers in this Container Group.

 [<img src="./images/hdi_group_190.png" width="500" />](./images/hdi_group_190.png)

 [<img src="./images/hdi_group_200.png" width="500" />](./images/hdi_group_200.png)

 5.13.
-One example of using the HDI Container Administration permissions in action, can be found in another **Expert Scope** scenario covering the [**Backup of Database Containers**](../backup-database-containers/README.md).
+One example of using the HDI Container Administration permissions in action can be found in another **Expert Scope** scenario covering the [**Backup of Database Containers**](../backup-database-containers/README.md).

 5.14.
-Furthermore, you can login to **SAP HANA Database Explorer** with the new database user (in this case SUSAAS_OPS) and make use of the powerful HDI Container SQL API.
+Furthermore, you can log in to **SAP HANA Database Explorer** with the new database user (in this case SUSAAS_OPS) and make use of the powerful HDI Container SQL API.
 One example can be seen in the screenshot below, in which the schema role **COM_EXTERNAL_ACCESS** of container **4D7A05F.........93C338B** was assigned to the **DBADMIN** user.

 [<img src="./images/hdi_assignrole.png" width="500" />](./images/hdi_assignrole.png)

 ## 6. Further information

-The concept of HDI Container Administration is a very powerfull concept, which allows you to assign administrative permissions for your database containers to dedicated database users.
-This simplifies the maintenance and support of database/container related incidents.
+The concept of HDI Container Administration is a very powerful concept, which allows you to assign administrative permissions for your database containers to dedicated database users.
+This simplifies the maintenance and support of database/container-related incidents.
 Make yourself familiar with the official SAP Help documentation to learn how to use this great SAP HANA database feature for your requirements.

 [SAP Help - SAP HDI Administration](https://help.sap.com/docs/HANA_CLOUD_DATABASE/c2cc2e43458d4abda6788049c58143dc/b36b4b60c9e44291ae02e520135fd898.html?locale=en-US)